Steftones/texts.expert-helper/README.md

 Once you have access, you will have a 'Client ID', 'Client Secret' and 'Refresh token'.
 You can then navigate to wherever you copied this project on your computer, open up `config.js` in a text editor, input the information and save the file.

 Follow the steps below to get all the information you need - it should take about 10 minutes.
-If you get stuck, Google the subheadings.
+If the process changes for whatever reason, google the subheadings.

 ### Get Google Drive API OAuth2 credentials
 * Go to [console.cloud.google.com](console.cloud.google.com)